Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

 # 🚀 Nexus Ultimate Vision & Execution Plan (2025 Edition)

+> **Update (2024-06-10):** Workspace, Admin UI, Theme Panel, AI Next Best Actions, UI/UX Consistency, and related critical path items are now complete.

+## How to Use This Document & The Prompt Library

+This document outlines the strategic vision and execution roadmap for Nexus.
+To ensure clarity and consistency in development, each major feature listed in the roadmap is accompanied by a **prompt**.
+These prompts, sourced from the `NEXUS_PROMPT_LIBRARY.md`, should be used to create detailed tickets or epics in our project management tool.

+**For Developers:**
+- Each prompt serves as the foundation for a new feature build.
+- The **Acceptance Criteria** within each prompt are the "Definition of Done" for that feature.
+- All development must adhere to the global instructions on testing, security, and design systems outlined in the prompt library.

+**For Project Managers:**
+- Copy each prompt and its acceptance criteria into a new ticket/epic.
+- Use the phased roadmap to prioritize development efforts.
+- Ensure all new work is aligned with the prompts to maintain consistency.

+---

 ## I. North Star Vision

 > **Nexus is the AI-first operating system for modern business and personal productivity—uniting every department, workflow, and insight in a single, intuitive platform.
 It empowers startups, enterprises, and individuals alike to operate smarter, automate more, and grow faster—with daily value, actionable intelligence, and scalable workflows.**